 - Celebrate success to help with the spread and implementation of new initiatives

-- Provide clear and timely information to a range of patient groups using innovative channels to reach them
+- Provide clear and timely information to a range of patient groups using innovative channels to reach them, including social media and other digital channels

 Judges are looking for initiatives which can show tangible results in landing targeted and valued communications, an innovative approach to communications and a divisive and imaginative strategy.

-All NHS organisations, General Practice and primary care organisations.
+All NHS organisations, General Practice, primary care and community organisations.